SPARCs for Unsourced Random Access

-Theorem \ref{thm:se_opt} shows that the asymptotic error probability of the SBS-MAP detector can be calculated from the Gaussian channel \eqref{eq:decoupled}.
-Since the detection is performed symbol-wise and all marginals of $\sv^l$ are identical the problem is reduced to MAP detection in the scalar Gaussian channel \eqref{eq:decoupled_scalar}, which by Theorem \ref{thm:se_amp} also describes the error distribution of the AMP-estimator although with a different effective channel strength.
-The previous section described in depth how the effective channel strengths can be obtained.
-In this section we consider the problem of deciding between $s=0$ and $s\geq1$ from a Gaussian observation $r$, specified by \eqref{eq:decoupled_scalar}, with a fixed channel strength $\eta\hat{P}$.
+The previous section described in depth how the effective channel strength $\eta\hat{P}$ can be calculated for the AMP and MAP estimation respectively.
+For the detection, we consider only the problem of deciding between $s=0$ and $s\geq1$ from the Gaussian observation $r$, specified by \eqref{eq:decoupled_scalar}.
 We focus only on the support information for two reasons.
-The first reason is that all known practical outer codes only make use of the support information.
-The second reason is that we study the typical setting where $K_a \ll 2^J$.
+First, because the outer code considered in this paper makes use only of the support information.
+Second, because we are interested in the typical setting where $K_a \ll 2^J$.
 The intuition is that, in this regime, collisions are so rare that the error-per-component of treating each component as if collisions are impossible is negligibly small.
-Let $\hat{\rho}$ be an estimate of $\mathds{1}(s\geq 1)$ given a observation of $s$ in Gaussian noise according to \eqref{eq:decoupled_scalar}.
-We define two types of errors, the probability of missed detections (Type I errors) \beq p_\text{md} = p(\hat{\rho} = 0 |s \geq 1) \eeq and the probability of false alarms (Type II errors) \beq p_\text{fa} = p(\hat{\rho} = 1|s=0). \eeq According to Neyman-Pearson the optimal trade-off between the two types of errors is achieved by choosing $\hat{\rho} = 1$ whenever \beq \frac{p(s \geq 1|r)}{p(s = 0|r)} \geq \theta, \eeq where $\theta$ is some appropriately chosen threshold.
+Let $\hat{\rho}$ be an estimate of $\mathds{1}(s\geq 1)$ given an observation of $s$ in Gaussian noise according to \eqref{eq:decoupled_scalar}.
+We define two types of errors, the probability of missed detections (Type I errors) \beq p_\text{md} = p(\hat{\rho} = 0 |s \geq 1) \eeq and the probability of false alarms (Type II errors) \beq p_\text{fa} = p(\hat{\rho} = 1|s=0). \eeq From the Neyman-Pearson Lemma \cite{Poo1994}, the optimal trade-off between the two types of errors is achieved by choosing $\hat{\rho} = 1$ whenever \beq \frac{p(r|s \geq 1)}{p(r|s = 0)} \geq \theta, \eeq where $\theta$ is some appropriately chosen threshold.